 Agar Agar Strips

-Agar Agar is a seaweed hydrocolloid, or phycocolloid, with a long history of use as a gelling, thickening and stabilising food additive.
-It is considered to the strongest natural hydrocolloids gums, also the perfect substitute to animal-source gelatin.
+Agar Agar is a seaweed hydrocolloid, or phycocolloid, with a long history of use as a gelling, thickening, and stabilizing food additive.
+It is considered to be the strongest natural hydrocolloid gum, and also the perfect substitute for animal-source gelatin.

 Contact us to ask about a single hydrocolloid gum or food stabilizers (blends & systems) that would work for your products.
 Should you have any questions please feel free to send an email to [email protected].